dimitrijekaranfilovic/personal-accounting/README.md

 ##### Home Panel

-After setup and every time after that, once you start the app you will be greeted with a home screen
+After setup and every time after that, once you start the app you will be greeted with a home screen:

 ![picture](images/home.png)

 Here you can see the current balance of each of your currencies.
-Currently displayed currency can be changed by selecting a desired one through a menu
+Currently displayed currency can be changed by selecting a desired one through a menu:

 ![picture](images/menu.png)